The 300 years of shoes collection - research & making - 1795 - Walking on Air

 Please click on the arrow buttons to see more images

-Integrating my research into shoe labels and handwritten names in shoes (please see: https://stephaniesmart.wixsite.com/stephaniesmart/single-post/2020/04/27/The-Regency-Wardrobe-collection---research---labels-and-names-in-shoes) resulted in my both: designing my own (hopefully historic looking) label effect, which I will now apply to future shoes in this series, certainly to those from around this time period; in my keeping to the primary name on the label in the red Killerton shoe and therefore looking into the Duchess of Cumberland.
+Integrating my research into shoe labels and handwritten names in shoes (please see: https://stephaniesmart.wixsite.com/stephaniesmart/single-post/2020/04/27/The-Regency-Wardrobe-collection---research---labels-and-names-in-shoes) resulted in my both: designing my own label design; in my keeping to the dedication in the label in the red Killerton shoe and therefore looking into the Duchess of Cumberland.

-I believe she seems quite ornate enough to have worn my hummingbird shoe!
+I believe she seems quite ornate enough to have worn my Walking on Air!

 Anne (nee Luttrell), Duchess of Cumberland and Strathearn by Valentine Green, published by John Brydon, after Thomas Gainsborough, and after Richard Cosway coloured mezzotint, published 1790 NPG D33040